huggingface/hub-docs/docs/hub/models-cards.md

 ![/docs/assets/hub/eval-results.jpg](/docs/assets/hub/eval-results.jpg)

 ### CO<sub>2</sub> Emissions
-The model card is also a great place to store information about the CO<sub>2</sub> impact of your model.
+The model card is also a great place to show information about the CO<sub>2</sub> impact of your model.
 Visit our [guide on tracking and reporting CO<sub>2</sub> emissions](./models-cards-co2) to learn more.

 ## FAQ